CELEBRATING HISPANIC CULTURE

 2. Tin lantern Mexican Style- tin can (soup can will do) cut off bottom and a aluminum funnel from dime store.
 Hammer and nails to punch the design into the sides and funnel.
 Fill with water and put in freezer in school cafeteria.
 Put onto towel and pound nail holes into can to make, dots, snowflakes, star shapes, etc. Let ice melt.
 Can paint with Acrylic Paint or decorate with Permanent Markers - put small candle inside.

-3. Mexican sun face - Papier Maché, Versa Clay.
+3. Mexican sun face - Paper Mache, Moist Clay.
 I used bakers clay ( 2 cups flour and 1 cup salt and some water to make a bread dough.
-Bake on covered aluminum foil at 300 degrees for 2-3 hours.
+Bake on covered Aluminum Foil at 300 degrees for 2-3 hours.
 Paint with Acrylic Paint.